 Virginia creeper can grow in sun to full shade, where soils are soggy to dry and even in lightly alkaline soils.
 The adaptability of the plant makes it suited for any site but care should be taken to keep it off wood siding and gutters.
 The vine climbs and adheres to vertical surfaces with aerial roots, and the weight of the plant could pull off boards and misalign gutters.

 If you are trying to cover an area with the vine, plant several at once, as the plant does not branch well.
 Use plant ties to help it start its climb up a vertical surface.
 You can also use it as a ground cover, much like ivy or vinca.

 This is a perfect plant for a novice gardener since Virginia creeper plant care is minimal and it is a very forgiving vine.

 Virginia Creeper Plant Care

 Virginia creeper is a carefree plant.
-It is a deciduous perennial vine with a woody stem.
-The plant will bloom in June to July with green inconspicuous flowers.
+It is a deciduous, perennial vine with a woody stem.
+The plant will bloom from June to July with green, inconspicuous flowers.
 They turn into round ball-like fruits, which persist on the vine and add interest.
 You can cut these off if you have children, as they are highly toxic.
 Birds will enjoy them if you leave them on the vine.

 The plant may need supplemental water during extended periods of drought but can tolerate short periods of dryness.

 The vine is remarkably versatile and vigorous.
-It can stand alone with little external influence but will grow thicker and more lush with annual fertilizer and shearing.
+It can stand alone with little external influence but will grow thicker and lusher with annual fertilizer and shearing.